mnielsen/finding_scenius/finding_scenius.md

 A common criticim of the internet is that it has led to few truly major innovations.
 Here's a
 [recent profile](http://www.newyorker.com/reporting/2011/11/28/111128fa_fact_packer?currentPage=all)
-of internet entrepreneur and venture capitalist Peter Thiel:
+of internet entrepreneur, venture capitalist and hedge fund manager Peter Thiel:

 > [Thiel] pulled an iPhone out of his jeans pocket and held it up.
 "I
 > don’t consider this to be a technological breakthrough," he